 Talking to Your Dentist

 If you are practicing good oral hygiene, bad breath should not be an ongoing problem.
 If you notice bad breath often, especially after you have just brushed, flossed, and scraped, that could be an indication of an underlying oral health issue such as gum disease or tooth decay.
 Discuss it with your dentist during your next visit, and if you do not see a dentist regularly, schedule an appointment right away.

 Beat Back Bad Breath

 Bad breath happens to everyone, but it is not an issue you have to deal with often.
-Good oral hygiene at home, as well as regular cleanings and checkups at Scottsdale Dental Excellence, can make a big difference.
+Good oral hygiene at home, as well as regular cleanings and checkups at Scottsdale Cosmetic Dentistry Excellence, can make a big difference.
 If you have concerns about your breath, be sure to discuss them with Jeffrey D. Clark, DDS.
 Dr. Clark is a highly experienced and compassionate dentist who has helped many patients identify the cause of their halitosis and overcome it.
 Call 480 585 1853 today to schedule your appointment.